Live streaming has become a central tool for businesses to reach a wide audience, grow their networks, and ultimately increase exposure.

 For example, you want your camera, audio equipment, and encoder to all be able to perform well under stress to ensure a reliable live stream.

-Optimizing Your Encoder Settings
+Optimize Your Encoder Settings

 There are specific ways of optimizing your chosen encoder settings in order to deliver the best possible stream.